polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

      s03-db-0:~ # service pacemaker stop
      ```

-2. Wait until the status of the resource changes from the question mark
+2. Wait until the status of the resource changes from the question mark.

     ![On the Status page, the Resources tab displays, with a resource selected whose status has a question mark.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image59.png "Resources tab")